On-campus interviewing policies and procedures

 At Columbia College, we use a "pre-select" system in which you choose candidates to interview from among those students who request interviews in response to your job posting.
 Students selected by you then schedule a specific interview time during your visit to the college.

 This service is generally best suited for employers with long-term anticipated needs.
-We can accommodate those employers who are trying to fill an opening quickly or who are presented with last minute recruiting needs by modifying our standard time frame when necessary.
-You can contact the Career Services office to discuss these opportunities at (573) 875-7425 or 7421 or email Career Services at email@example.com.
+We can accommodate employers trying to fill an opening quickly by modifying our standard time frame when necessary.
+Contact the Career Services office to discuss these opportunities at (573) 875-7425 or 7421 or email Career Services at email@example.com.

-Please note: Career Services provides on-campus interviewing service for full-time, part-time, internships and seasonal positions.
+Please note: Career Services provides on-campus interviewing for full-time, part-time, internships and seasonal positions.

 Many employers plan information sessions to generate general interest in their organization, also to target a specific group of students.
 Some employers may set up a table located in high traffic areas or schedule a room for a short presentation to inform the students.
 If you need audio visual equipment, please indicate the items needed.